ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 # The "app"

 For this experiment, I chose to write a program to generate random numbers in a user-specified range.
-This simulates rolling different types of dice with different numbers of sides, as would be used for DnD or other TTRPGs, and would be part of the long tradition of using computers to play games.
+This simulates rolling different types of dice with different numbers of sides, as would be used for <abbr title="Dungeons &amp; Dragons">DnD</abbr> or other TTRPGs, and would be part of the long tradition of using computers to play games.

 The idea behind choosing something "simple" like this was to focus my attention on the "tooling setup" and "basic UI building" functionality of each platform rather than the application logic.